-Being aware how you take up your existence as a creative person and curate your narrative, work with project management and establish the right work relations, can help you create the platform that allows you to build the creative life you want for yourself.
+Being aware how you take up your role as a cultural creative person and curate your narrative, work with project management and establish the right work relationships, can help you create the platform that allows you to build the professional creative life you want for yourself.

 As a member of Milano Club you will be guided through 12 steps to help you face your own challenges, broaden your perspective and make the necessary choices.